PancakeCookie/PancakeCookie/README.md

 ### Hi 👋

-Here is my CV and portfolio
+Here is my CV and Portfolio

 https://holistic-binder-176.notion.site/CV-818f3ee247494256a4ffef7a430ccb18